Sustainability

 Fish Mortality

-Our production strategy is based on the prevention of diseases in farmed fish, promoting their health and well-being.
+ur production strategy is based on the prevention of diseases in farmed fish, promoting their health and welfare.
 Although it is difficult to definitively avoid diseases, we try to prevent their emergence, stopping their development and thus avoiding mortalities.

 Pilar 4